DavideDellaLibera/bi-homework-2023/README.md

 1- Download and open the _db_only_processed_
 2- Query the database, using the SQL code contained in the _queries_ folder

-Starting from scratch:
+Starting from scratch:\
-1- Download and open the _db_only_format_
+1) Download and open the _db_only_format_
-2- Download the files from _sql_ folder: launch the pre-processing SQL files for both normalized and denormalized database, the _info.sql_ file and also the _table-stats-appelli-sql_
+2) Download the files from _sql_ folder: launch the pre-processing SQL files for both normalized and denormalized database, the _info.sql_ file and also the _table-stats-appelli-sql_
-3- Now you can query the database as previously explained
+3) Now you can query the database as previously explained